davidpaps/algorithms/README.md

 This are my notes from my quest to understand algorithms and data structures.
 It serves as a guide and resource to the core concepts of algorithms, when to use them, and some of the most commonly used.
 Examples of the algorithms are included in `Python` and `JavaScript`.

+For benchmarking and a visual display of the time it takes to run the algorithms we will talk about below, visit [Algorithmic Complexity](https://github.com/davidpaps/algorithmic_complexity).

 ---

 ## How to Run